Problem to be Solved

 Training and Support:

 This team will be supported by the PAFC priority committee working on the Culture of Aging issues.
 A member of the priority group will serve as liaison between the team and the PAFC.
-Mike Kohler of the Larimer County WorkForce will participate in this capacity.
 The priority group provides oversight, counsel, support, and resources needed to plan and produce the event.
 Once the team is established there will be an initial training that covers project expectations and team process.
 A volunteer coordinator will be available throughout the project to address issues rising within the team itself.